-Reason for that, sometimes I find myself to need to change the slug/URL of a post.
+For this reason, sometimes I need to change the slug/URL of a post.
 But what does it happen to the old URL?

 In this post, I will guide how to redirect pages and posts on WordPress to avoid the 404 error and leave your readers lost.

 How to redirect pages and posts on WordPress to avoid the 404 page not found error

 In your blogging journey, you’ll probably want to update certain blog posts.
 Is actually a great thing to do to improve SEO and also make your content more targeted.

 So, you edit blog title and URL/slug… but the problem is, if you go and visit the old URL, you’ll see a page error saying “404 Not Found”.

 That’s because your blog post cannot be found at that address anymore, as you moved it.

 In other words, it’s just like if you move house.
 If someone tries to reach you at the old address, they won’t find anybody.
 That’ why you’ll give them the new address.